hillal20/react-advanced-typescript/READ_MONGO_DB.md

                 -  effective shard key
                 -  managing data distribution
                 -  query performance,
-                -  complexity of a distributed system.
+                -  complexity of a distributed system:
+                                                      - Uneven distribution can lead
+                                                      - the bigger number of shards  the more complexity of queries grow
+                                                      -  system failures lead to data loss
+                                                      - latency  slow down the communication between shards,

 ### shard key
           -  field  to determine how data is distributed across the shards